crehds/github-commits-history-monorepo/README.md

     npm run build
   ```

-4. Create a .env file and copy the token in the file
+4. Create a .env file under src folder and copy the token in the file

   ```bash
     touch .env # command to create the file, if you are using a linux based system